 "Fireball XL5 brings explorer Fraser to Planet Electon, where there is sediments of Electric rock.
 However, he has to stay in a Ghost Town.
 Three months later, as Fireball XL5 comes to bring him back to Earth, Fraser has become very greedy due to its discovery and refuses to leave without its share of rocks.
 In the meanwhile, Elf-like aliens from neighboring Planet Globeris are probably behind some strange happenings done in the Ghost Town in order to harvest the precious electric rocks..."

-On this day in 1967, ITV aired the second episode of Captain Scarlet and the Mysterons, an action-packed adventure titled "Winged Assassin."
+On this day in 1967 (in the United Kingdom), ITV aired the second episode of Captain Scarlet And The Mysterons, an action-packed adventure titled "Winged Assassin."
 According to our friends over at TV.com, here's the plot summary:

 "A Mysteron sniper performs an unsuccessful attempt on the forces' new target: The Director General of the United Asian Republic, with Captain Grey arriving in the nick of time, and succeeding in disposing of the eavesdropping gunman.
 From then on, all personnel from Cloudbase and Spectrum H.Q. – London, along with the recovering Captain Scarlet, and his original partner Captain Blue, are dispatched to protect the Director General at all costs, whom has made arrangements to return to his home country.
 But the Spectrum officers are completely unaware of the inbound Mysteron-reconstructed civilian Stratojet airliner, the enemies' tool to fix and complete their assassination upon the important international foreign figure."